Generic Name: Pilocarpine hydrochloride

 Head & Neck Cancer Patients

-The recommended initial dose of Pilocarpine hydrochloride tablets USP is one tablet (5 mg) taken three times a day.
-Dosage should be adjusted according to therapeutic response and tolerability.
-The usual dosage range is 15 to 30 mg per day.
+The recommended initial dose of Pilocarpine hydrochloride tablets is 5 mg taken three times a day.
+Dosage should be titrated according to therapeutic response and tolerance.
+The usual dosage range is up to 15-30 mg per day.
 (Not to exceed 10 mg per dose.)
-Although early improvement may be realized, at least 12 weeks of uninterrupted therapy with Pilocarpine hydrochloride tablets USP may be necessary to assess whether a beneficial response will be achieved.
+Although early improvement may be realized, at least 12 weeks of uninterrupted therapy with Pilocarpine hydrochloride tablets may be necessary to assess whether a beneficial response will be achieved.
 The incidence of the most common adverse events increases with dose.
 The lowest dose that is tolerated and effective should be used for maintenance.

 How is Pilocarpine Supplied